 The term 'cashier’s check' is sometimes used instead of bank draft.

 Bank drafts are more secure for sellers because the funds are guaranteed by the bank that issued the draft.
-If you write a personal check, your check may bounce.
-However, banks only issue bank drafts after they’ve taken money from your account - so sellers have a better chance of getting paid.
+If you write a personal check, your check might or might not bounce.
+Bank drafts, on the other hand, won't bounce unless the bank goes belly-up (assuming the draft is a legitimate document - see below).
+Banks only issue bank drafts after they’ve taken money from your account or you've handed over cash - so sellers have a better chance of getting paid.

 Are Bank Draft Payments Safe?

 If somebody pays you with a bank draft, you can’t always assume you’ll get the money.
 Plenty of scams use fake cashier’s checks to swindle victims.
 You may assume you’re getting paid with 'cleared' funds, but you should always check with your bank and verify that the check is legitimate before you spend the money.
+It's not a bad idea to verify funds with the issuing back before handing over merchandise.
 Be especially wary of anybody who overpays and asks you to send money back.

 Some businesses refer to automatic payment plans as 'bank draft' programs.
 Instead writing a check to pay the bill each month, you provide bank information to your service provider.
 They transfer (or draft) money from your account electronically via the ACH system.
 You don't have to spend time paying bills and they don't have to deposit your payments and wait for your check to clear.